-Grillo’s anti-establishment Five Star Movement came in second to Italy’s ruling Democratic Party in the European election.
-While it has refused to enter any coalitions at home, it seeks a referendum on the country’s membership of the euro which Grillo believes is responsible for Italy’s economic hardships.
-Farage wants Britain to simply pull out of the European Union altogether.
+Grillo’s anti-establishment Five Star Movement placed second to Italy’s ruling Democrats in the European election.
+While it has refused to enter into coalitions at home, it seeks a referendum on the country’s membership of the euro, which Grillo believes is responsible for Italy’s economic hardships.
+Farage wants Britain to simply pull out of the EU altogether.

 To be recognized as a political group in the European Parliament, at least 25 members from seven different countries are needed.
 In the new legislature, UKIP will have 24 seats.
 The Five Star Movement will have seventeen.

-Farage needs the Five Star Movement because his current Italian ally, the separatist Lega Nord, is leaving his group to join Le Pen and Wilders.
+Farage needs the Five Star Movement because his current Italian ally, the separatist Northern League, is leaving his group to join Le Pen and Wilders.

-Le Pen’s Front national became the largest French party in the European Parliament with 24 seats.
-Wilders’ Freedom Party surprisingly lost one seat and will have four.
+Le Pen’s National Front is now the largest French party in the European Parliament with 24 seats.
+Wilders’ Freedom Party surprisingly lost one seat, going down to four.

 Their allies include Austria’s Freedom Party, which will also have four seats, and Belgium’s separatist Vlaams Belang, with just one seat.

-In a news conference on Wednesday, Wilders acknowledged that he was two countries short, but, he said, “I’m confident that we can do it.”
+In a news conference on Wednesday, Wilders acknowledged that he is two countries short.
+But, he said, “I’m confident that we can do it.”

 Le Pen argued, “We have five nationalities already out of the seven that we need, so it’s a pretty solid basis for us to form a group.”

 The Sweden Democrats, with two seats, are a likely ally.
-But adding them would alienate the Danish People’s Party, which is more likely to join either Farage’s bloc or the European Conservatives and Reformists instead: the mildly Euroskeptic group that is led by Britain’s Conservatives and the Polish Law and Justice party.
-It is also in talks with the German anti-euro party Alternative für Deutschland, which won seven seats.
+But adding them would alienate the Danish People’s Party, which is more likely to join either Farage’s bloc or the European Conservatives and Reformists (ECR) instead, the mildly Euroskeptic group that is led by Britain’s Conservatives and the Polish Law and Justice party.

-There are nationalists from Belgium, Bulgaria, Lithuania, Slovakia and Slovenia still looking for a European group to join, but it looks like most will prefer either the Conservatives and Reformists or Farage’s Europe of Freedom and Democracy over the more xenophobic bloc of Le Pen and Wilders.
+Other nationalists from Belgium, Bulgaria, Lithuania, Slovakia and Slovenia are still looking for a home, but it looks like most will prefer either the ECR or Farage’s Europe of Freedom and Democracy over the more xenophobic bloc of Le Pen and Wilders.